-Our Kidpower Chicago Center, also known as Kidpower Great Lakes, was established in 1991 by Martial Artist Joe Connelly and Martial Artist and Massage Therapist Anne Mason to serve the greater Chicago area, offering self-protection and People Safety skills training to people of all ages and abilities through private and public workshops, corporate-sponsored events, organizations, and schools.
-Joe also serves the international organization as a Senior Program Leader.
+Kidpower Chicago, also known as Kidpower Great Lakes, was established in 1991 by Martial Artists Joe Connelly and Anne Mason to serve the greater Chicago area, offering self-protection and ‘People Safety’ skills training to people of all ages and abilities through private and community workshops, corporate-sponsored events, organizations, and schools.
+Joe also serves Kidpower International organization as a Senior Program Leader.

 Safety is for everyone!
 The Kidpower materials can be tailored for special-needs populations and people facing difficult life challenges that place them at increased risk for violence or abuse.
 Kidpower Chicago has provided quality, long-term programming to local therapeutic colleges, high schools and hospitals.

 “You and your associates are to be commended not only for your professionalism, knowledge of your field and expertise, but also for your gentleness and sensitivity with the children.
 It came across as real caring, and even love.” – Irene Doyle Sandler, President, Mental Health Association of Evanston

 Although it has been four months since the class, both of my daughters bring up information from the Kidpower class that applies to their daily lives.
 They frequently use the strategies for dealing with name calling at school as well as at home.

 Kidpower Chicago is teaming up with the Chicago Wolves

 SATURDAY, OCTOBER 5 — “BE A BUDDY, NOT A BULLY” Program

 Tickets for the game are $18 and a portion is also donated to Kidpower when you use this link!